PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 References are initialized in the following situations:

-* When a named lvalue reference variable is declared with an initializer.
+* When a named lvalue reference variable is declared with an initialiser.
-* When a named rvalue reference variable is declared with an initializer.
+* When a named rvalue reference variable is declared with an initialiser.
 * In a function call expression, when the function parameter has reference type.
 * In the return statement, when the function returns a reference type.
-* When a non-static data member of reference type is initialized using a member initializer.
+* When a non-static data member of reference type is initialized using a member initialiser.

 `````{code_example-start} References
 :label: examplev3